How To Get Outside Your Comfort Zone

 Let me back up.

 Early in my career, I had a job that required me to be an effective public speaker.
 I had not done any public speaking outside of what was required of me in college, so this seemed like a daunting, but not unmanageable, skill to learn.
-I was highly motivated to excel because my compensation was directly tied to my ability to influence the audience and persuade them to take action.
+I was highly motivated to excel because my compensation was directly tied to my ability to influence the audience to take action.

 They say that people fear public speaking more than death.
 While the task never kept me up at night, my success rate hinged on my ability to “get in the zone” 30-60 minutes before I had to give my speech.

 During my pre-speech prep time, I spent about half my time making sure I knew my content inside and out, that I myself believed in what I was about to “sell”, and that I was ready to ad-lib in certain areas to keep my content fresh.